mozilla/data-docs/meta/structure.md

 # Documentation Structure

-The directory structure is meant to feel comfortable for those intimately familiar with the data platform:
+The directory structure is meant to feel comfortable for those familiar with the data platform:

 ```